Leonard Arthur Kitz

 Leonard Arthur Kitz QC (April 9, 1916 – January 30, 2006) was the first Jewish mayor of Halifax, Nova Scotia (1955–1957).

+Biography

-Born in Halifax, Nova Scotia, to Harry and Yetta (Lesser) Kitz, he grew up with older sister Hildred Kitz (Silver) and younger brother Joe.
-He attended Halifax's Protestant school system (there being no state-supported school for non-Christians) and graduated from the Halifax Academy.
+Born in Halifax, Nova Scotia, to Harry and Yetta (née Lesser) Kitz, he grew up with older sister Hildred Kitz (Silver) and younger brother Joe.
+He attended Halifax's Protestant school system, there being no state-supported school for non-Christians, and graduated from the Halifax Academy.
 He attended Dalhousie University, where he studied law, graduating from Dalhousie Law School in 1938.

-With World War II breaking out in Europe in 1939, Kitz joined the Canadian Army becoming an infantry officer in the Princess Louise Fusiliers.
-During the war, he served in Italy and Holland.
+With the outbreak of World War II in Europe, Kitz joined the Canadian Army becoming an infantry officer in the Princess Louise Fusiliers.
+During the war, he served in Italy and the Netherlands.
 After the war he served as a lawyer in military tribunals.